boy receiving by speech therapy by grad student clinician

 Interdisciplinary Autism Diagnostic Clinic

-In this clinic, the main focus is an accurate diagnosis of autism for young children (up to about age seven).
+This clinic provides diagnostic services evaluating for autism and related diagnoses using a team approach.
 Two psychiatrists, a psychologist, and UIHC’s autism center coordinator work with Jenny Brodell and an advanced student (on a mini-outplacement or full outplacement).
 By working in partnership with UIHC Child Psychiatry, Center for Disabilities and Development, Rehab Therapies, and others in training, students practice interacting within a healthcare team.
-Other observers – such as medical residents and fellows, LEND trainees, and post-doctoral psychology candidates – further enrich CSD student experiences.
+Other observers – such as medical residents and fellows, LEND (Leadership Education in Neurodevelopmental and Related Disabilities) trainees, and post-doctoral psychology candidates – further enrich CSD student experiences.

 Language and Learning Clinic

-Held in collaboration with the UIHC Department of Child Psychiatry, grad student clinicians in this rotation see children of all ages for concerns related to communication and mental health, learning, or other developmental disabilities.
-Working with a UIHC psychologist, students develop proficiencies working in a healthcare team and can observe and participate in the staff psychologist’s testing processes.
+Held in collaboration with the UIHC Department of Child Psychiatry, grad student clinicians in this rotation see children of all ages for concerns related to communication and mental health, learning, or other developmental concerns.
+Students develop proficiencies working in a healthcare team and work (including UIHC psychologists), and can observe and participate in the staff psychologist’s testing processes.

 Social Climbers

-Social Climbers is a summer program for kids ages 6-14 to develop and practice conversation skills, understanding and building relationships, self-advocacy, perspective-taking and navigating social issues.
-During the fall and spring, past participants meet in monthly support groups for additional socialization.
+Social Climbers is a summer program for kids ages 6-17 to develop and practice conversation skills, understanding and building relationships, self-advocacy, perspective-taking and navigating social issues.
+Spots are limited, and children are chosen based on fit with other group participants.
+Applications for the program are accepted from February-April each year.
+If interested in school-year opportunities, please contact main clinic number to be placed on our general waitlist.

-Stacy Robinson and Jenny Brodell co-direct Social Climbers; read more on the Summer Programs website.
+Jenny Brodell directs Social Climbers; read more on the Summer Programs website.

 Jennifer Brodell, M.A., CCC-SLP